gastate/dalnfrontend/Notes.md

 ## Notes:
 - word wrap on the title
+- WARNING: Hardcoded height at 227px for item spans.
 - Start router with library or jquery update detail by jquery update or routing

 ## Notes: